jdantonio/functional-ruby/md/pattern_matching.md

 * Recursive calls to superclass pattern matches
 * Recursive calls to superclass methods
 * Dispatching to superclass methods when no match is found
+* Reasonable error messages when no match is found

 ## Usage